FAQ - Frequently Asked Questions & Answers FAQ - Frequently Asked Questions & Answers

 From where is delivery made and do I need to pay customs duties?

-We ship from our warehouses in Porto (Portugal) and Narva (Estonia).
-Our logistics centers in Portugal and Estonia allow us to optimize delivery speed to different regions of the world.
+We ship from our warehouse in Porto (Portugal).
+Our logistics center in Portugal allows us to optimize delivery speed to different regions of the world.

 Important: